goerz/zip_files/README.rst

                                       since 2001); "lzma": LZMA compression method
                                       (part of the zip standard since 2006).
                                       [default: deflated]
+      -a, --auto-root                 If given in combination with --outfile, use the stem of the OUTFILE (without path and extension) as the value for ROOT_FOLDER
-      -o, --outfile TEXT              The path of the zip file to be written.
+      -o, --outfile OUTFILE           The path of the zip file to be written.
 By default, the file is written to stdout.

 zip-folder
 ~~~~~~~~~~